anoma/vamp-ir/ir_spec.md

 - All wires are assigned values in $F_p$ (either at compile-time or at prover / verifier run-time), where $p$ is a globally fixed (usually ~256-bit) prime.
 TODO: should we add `#pragma` declarations for specifying $p$?

 ### Public wires
 Public wires are public inputs into the circuit that are not known at compile-time.
-To allocate the variable `contract_public_key` as public we simply say:
+To allocate the variable `contract_public_key` as public we simply declare it in the following statement:
 ```
 pub contract_public_key
 ```
 The variable `contract_public_key` can then be used in a polynomial constraint like any other variable.
+Alternatively, one can declare a wire to be public by adding the keyword `pub` when referring to the wire.

 ### Private wires
 Private wires are the Prover's secret witnesses.
 Any variable not explicitly made public is a private wire.